Ger-23/whats_the_word/README.md

 - _dashed_word_: A string that is created by the _dashed_word_rep_ function to display the current state of the word being guessed, with dashes representing unguessed letters.

-Overall the data model in the game is relatively simple, primarily consisting of lists and strings to store and manipulate the words, guessed letters and dashed representation of the words.
+Overall the data model in the game is primarily consisting of lists and strings to store and manipulate the words, guessed letters and dashed representation of the words.

 ## Testing